haberdashPI/Weber.jl/README.md

 ```

 # Usage

-Weber can be used to generate simple pscyhology experiments that present
-visual and auditory stimuli at precise times.
-The emphasis is currently on
-auditory psychophysics, but the package has the features necessary to generate
-most visual stimuli one would desire as well.

 The following is a simple example to help demonstrate the basic features of the
 package.
 Refer to the examples directory for several, more realistic, real-world